-"RecyClass is an initiative aiming at enhancing and evaluating the recyclability of plastic packaging through a technical perspective.
-The Plastics Recyclability Evaluation Protocols will promote recyclability by encouraging industry to test new plastic technologies, materials or product before market launch and giving advice and recommendations to the companies.
+"RecyClass is a non-profit, cross-industry initiative advancing recyclability, bringing transparency to the origin of plastic waste and establishing a harmonized approach toward recycled plastic calculation & traceability in Europe.
+The Recyclability Evaluation Protocols promote recyclability by encouraging the industry to test new plastic technologies, materials or products, providing recommendations on improving their recyclability before market launch.

-The Recyclability Evaluation Protocols are available for download in the RecyClass website.
-Companies providing plastic packaging concepts are encouraged to use them to self-assess the impact of their solutions on recyclability and highlight potential issues.
-However, compliance to a Recyclability Evaluation Protocol is not a replacement for an official assessment and may not be used as a marketing tool.
+The Recyclability Evaluation Protocols are freely available to download on the RecyClass website.
+Companies developing new plastic concepts are encouraged to use them to self-assess the impact of their solutions on recyclability and highlight potential issues.
+However, compliance with a Recyclability Evaluation Protocol is not a replacement for an official assessment and may not be used as a marketing tool.
+The RecyClass Steering Board, following the recommendations of the Technical Committees, will decide on the compatibility of the innovation with recycling according to the evaluation results, granting a Recyclability Approval Letter to the Applicant.

-All tests must follow the Evaluation Protocols recommended by the RecyClass Technical Committees and must be conducted by an independent laboratory approved by RecyClass which has no legal affiliation to the applicant.
+All tests must follow the Evaluation Protocols recommended by the RecyClass Technical Committees and be conducted by an independent laboratory recognised by RecyClass, which has no legal affiliation to the applicant.